de-xterm/cppli/docs/10-errors.md

 # Errors
 CPPLI uses exceptions for errors.
-All exceptions are of the type `cppli::user_error` (user as in user of the commandline, not user of the library) which is derived from `std::runtime_error`. `user_error` has a member function `error_type()` that can be used to query what kind error caused an exception
+All exceptions are of the type `cppli::cli_error` (user as in user of the commandline, not user of the library) which is derived from `std::runtime_error`. `cli_error` has a member function `error_type()` that can be used to query what kind error caused an exception

 ## String conversion errors and full vs progressive error checking
 A string conversion error occurs when a user provided string cannot be converted to the appropriate type for a callback parameter.